 Rap has won.
-Ok.
+Okay.
 But what did it lose along the way?

 Today, rap is everywhere.
-At the top of Spotify, in ads, on runways, at the heart of presidential campaigns.
+On Spotify top charts, in ads, on fashion shows, at the heart of presidential campaigns.
 Everyone wants to rap, everyone wants rap.
 But is it still our rap?
 The one from the streets, the one that hits where it hurts?

 Rap game: out of category, out of format

-“For a long time, people wanted to oppose two families of French rap: conscious rap and bling-bling rap, lyricists and punchliners – social critique or commercial, poetry or egotrip.”
+“For a long time, two families of French rap were opposed: conscious rap and bling-bling rap, lyricists and punchliners – social critique or commercial, poetry or egotrip.”

 For too long, labels were stuck on.
-Either you talked about the neighborhoods, or you talked about Rolex.
+Either you spoke about the neighborhoods, or about Rolex.
 Either you were "real," or you were "sold out."
-But the reality is more complex than that.
+But reality is more complex than that.

 Today, an artist can drop an ultra-egotrip punchline one day and release a militant track the next.
 And that’s a good thing.
 Mehdi Maïzi shows you how French rap broke the boxes, and that’s what makes it strong.